 Make sure you have good homeowners insurance.
 There are significant differences in how well insurance companies perform when it comes to paying claims.
 Know the behavior of yours.
 If the free rating you got above wasn’t good, just click the buttons below to find the best insurance companies in your state.

-Steps to Take to Ensure You’re Prepared
+Steps to Take to Ensure You’re Prepared for a Tornado Warning

 - If you live in an area that floods, have comprehensive insurance on your cars and flood insurance on your home.